History of the Ming dynasty: Early rulers

 In the late 1420s, the government was facing financial pressure due to a high tax burden that had led to a decrease in tax revenues from wealthy regions.
-The war in Vietnam had also drained significant resources, and the subsequent defeat resulted in a loss of revenue from mineral wealth.
+The war in Đại Việt had also drained significant resources, and the subsequent defeat resulted in a loss of revenue from mineral wealth.
 Furthermore, by the early 1430s, the profitability of many mines had declined.
 These financial issues were indicative of the beginning of an economic decline.
 Additionally, from the mid-1430s, a sixty-year cold period began in the Northern Hemisphere, causing repeated crop failures, famines, and epidemics, which were further exacerbated by occasional floods and droughts.

 Early 15th-century silver ingot from the tomb of Prince Zhuang of Liang, Hubei Provincial Museum.

 The economic problems were further exacerbated by the conflicts in the southwest during the 1430s and 1440s, leading to a decline in mining in the region rich in ores.
-In response, the Confucian officials in power implemented currency restrictions, such as closing silver mines and limiting the production of copper coins, as well as cutting state spending.
+The Confucian officials in power responded by implementing currency restrictions, such as closing silver mines and limiting the production of copper coins, as well as cutting state spending.
 This included cancelling overseas expeditions and limiting tributary exchanges.
 These austerity measures were easily adopted, especially since they affected the economic power of the eunuchs, who were competing groups in the power struggle.
 The eunuchs were heavily involved in naval expeditions and had a vested interest in silver mining.
 Meanwhile, the government also had to deal with unrest on the northern borders.
 The shortage of currency in China had far-reaching consequences, affecting not only Japan but also Java.
 Counterfeiting of coins and hoarding of precious metals became rampant, leading to severe restrictions on the circulation of silver by the 1440s.

-In the early 1440s, Wang Zhen, rose to power in the imperial court and advocated for the reopening of silver mines under his control.
-However, due to low productivity and the excessive demands of the eunuchs overseeing the mines, there were numerous uprisings by miners in Fujian, Zhejiang, and Jiangxi.
+In the early 1440s, when Wang Zhen rose to power at the imperial court, he advocated reopening silver mines under his control.
+However, due to low productivity and the excessive demands of the eunuchs overseeing the mines, numerous uprisings broke out among miners in Fujian, Zhejiang, and Jiangxi.